 Despite a sign saying cars are not permitted on the road, it is perfectly legal to drive the Gap.
 However, it is not advised, particularly during the summer months, as the road is narrow and twisty in parts and is usually crowded with walkers, cyclists and jaunting cars.

 If you don’t fancy taking a tour another great way to reach and explore the Gap of Dunloe is by bike.
 There are places for bike hire in Killarney who you can rent both bikes and helmets from.

 Here are some recommended tours for exploring the Gap of Dunloe:

 - Enjoy a pony and trap ride through the Gap of Dunloe before swapping into a boat to sail through the three lakes of the Killarney National Park.
-Find more information about this tour and latest prices by clicking here.
+Find more information about this tour and the latest prices by clicking here.

 - A reverse of the above tour starts from Ross Castle and passes by Innisfallen Island and on through the Lakes of Killarney national park before changing to a jaunting car to travel down through the Gap of Dunloe.
 To see this tour, availability and latest prices, click here.

 Get up close and personal with birds at Killarney Falconry